Imran4424/Machine-Learning-Models/README.md

 #### Training Dataset

-Training dataset is also called labelled dataset which used to train a model
+Training dataset is also called labelled dataset which is used to train a model.
+Through training a model will learn from extracted features of the dataset and the label

 Supervised Machine Learning Models